Skip to content

 Nearest relative

-A term that is used in the Mental Health Act 1983 to refer to a single member of your family who is given certain rights and responsibilities if you are kept in hospital (also known as being ‘sectioned’).
+A term that is used in the Mental Health Act 1983.
+It refers to a single member of your family who is given certain rights and responsibilities.
+This takes effect if you are kept in hospital (also known as being ‘sectioned’).
 It is not the same as ‘next of kin’ and may not necessarily be the person you have given power of attorney to (if this is relevant to you).
-The law decides who your nearest relative is, and although you cannot choose who this is, it can sometimes be changed
+The law decides who your nearest relative is, and although you cannot choose who this is, it can sometimes be changed.

 Needs assessment

 The process of considering whether you need help or support because of your age, disability or illness.
-Anyone who appears to have a need for care or support - regardless of how severe those needs are or how much money they have - is entitled to a needs assessment, which can be arranged by contacting the adult social services department at the council and requesting it.
+Anyone who appears to have a need for care or support is entitled to a needs assessment.
+It does not matter how severe those needs are or how much money they have.
+A needs assessment can be arranged by contacting the adult social services department at the council and requesting it.
+Request Help for an Adult

-Recommendations on health and care produced by an organisation called NICE, based on the best evidence about what works and what is best value for money.
+Recommendations on health and care, based on the best evidence about what works and what is best value for money.
 The guidelines set out the care and services that are suitable for most people with a specific condition or type of need.
 They are put together by professional experts and people who use health and care services and are based on evidence from research.
 They apply to England only.
+Visit NICE website for more information.

 Non-chargeable services

-Care and support services you receive in your home or in your community that the local council does not charge you for.
-The law prevents councils from charging for certain things, including assessments and advice about services.
-On other things (including day care, home care, domestic help and equipment and adaptations), each council makes its own decisions about which services it will charge for and how much the charge will be.
+Care and support services you receive in your home or in your community that Cornwall Council does not charge you for.
+The law prevents us from charging for certain things, including assessments and advice about services.
+On other things, each council makes its own decisions about which services it will charge for and how much the charge will be.
+This includes things like day care, home care, domestic help and equipment adaptations.

 Notifiable incident

 Any unexpected event that causes any sort of harm to a person while they are receiving treatment or care.
-If this happens, the law says that care providers have to tell the person (or someone acting on their behalf) what has happened, apologise for it, explain what the effects might be, and offer to help fix the situation.
+If this happens, the law says that care providers have to:

 Occupational Therapy